Dr Ngozi Erondu

 Associate Fellow, Global Health Programme

-Ngozi Erondu PhD, MPH is an assistant professor at the London School of Hygiene and Tropical Medicine (LSHTM) where she also completed her doctoral training in public health policy and epidemiology.
+Dr Erondu is a senior scholar with at the Georgetown Law Centre O’Neill Institute and was a former assistant professor at the London School of Hygiene and Tropical Medicine where she taught disease outbreak response and epidemiology.

 Dr Erondu has founded multiple social enterprises, including Project Zambezi, a novel tech-enabled logistics approach to improve access to essential medicines throughout sub-Sahara Africa.

 She is a trustee at the Imperial Health Charity and is a fellow with both the Aspen Institute and the John Hopkins University Emerging Leaders in Biosecurity Programme.
 And Technical Director of the Global Institute for Disease Elimination.